 Something else to look out for is sea-polished glass.
 This comes from a very old bottle factory and can be picked up all over Parton Bay.
 Some locals collect it, selling it in local shops and turning into it mosaics.

-There are no in situ rocks on the foreshore, but most of the rocks are from a similar age to Whitehaven, including the Westphalian C siltstones, the shale of the cliffs to the south and the ironstone nodules, which are all part of the Whitehaven Sandstone Series.
+There are no in situ rocks on the foreshore, but most of the rocks are from a similar age to Whitehaven, including the Bolsovian-aged siltstones of the Upper Carboniferous.
+The shale of the cliffs to the south and the ironstone nodules, are all part of the Whitehaven Sandstone Formation.
 In addition, Carboniferous Limestone and various other Carboniferous rocks, dumped as spoil from the old steel works and coal mine, can also be seen.

 You can actually pick up pieces of sea-polished coral pebbles without any tools, but you are unlikely to find any of the plant or fish remains without splitting the shale.
 Therefore, a good splitting hammer, a chisel and eye protection are recommended.